karol-brejna-i/RemoteDebug/test/README.md

 - RemoteDebug allows only one client at a time
 - Close any existing telnet sessions
 - Wait a few seconds and retry

+### WebSocket connection fails
+- Ensure firmware was built with `integration_test_ws` environment
+- Check port 8232 is not blocked by firewall
+- Verify `websocat` or Python websocket-client is installed
+- Try: `websocat ws://192.168.1.100:8232/`

 ## Related Documentation